jmwhitworth/docker-php-lamp/README.md

 If you attach to one of the PHP containers, for example, you'll then have access to a full Linux environment.

 You can use ZSH for a nice terminal experience, run any PHP or Node/NPM commands you'd like, and manage your code via Git.

-The ZSH command history is shared between PHP containers as a quality-of-life feature if you need to swap between them often.

 ## Important information